 The main difference is repayment structure.
 Signature loans generally follow fixed installment repayment schedules, while payday loans usually involve shorter repayment timing.

-Repayment timing affects budgeting organization and payment consistency over time, which is why many borrowers compare repayment schedules before applying.
+Repayment timing affects budgeting organization and payment consistency over time, which is why many customers compare repayment schedules before applying.

 Are signature loans installment loans?